 Other of the researchers’ studies supported this explanation.
 However, those other studies suggested that making the consumer the subject really matters only if two conditions are met.
 First, the recipient of the ad must believe that what’s being offered will work better for some people than for others.
 A weight loss program would qualify here, while paper towels probably would not.
 Second, the ad recipient must perceive that they are among those who might benefit most from the offering.
 A device to improve your golf score would not qualify with a professional golfer, but probably would with a duffer.

 Another grammatical topic in selling turns out to be proper punctuation.
-Researchers at Boston College found that the best alternative depended on the auditory context, and say it has to do with shopper arousal.
+Researchers at Boston College found that the best alternative depended on the auditory context, and they say it has to do with shopper arousal.
 When sedate music was playing in the grocery produce aisle, shoppers were more likely to purchase a box of strawberries if the signage read “Berries?” than if the sign read “Berries.”
 But if the music was stimulating, “Berries” sold more boxes.

 The researchers attribute these findings to an evolutionary predisposition.
 Our brains drive us to be curious when we’re feeling safe from intrusion, and questions trigger curiosity.
 When we’re highly aroused, our brains prefer the certainty of statements.